marc0ni/SwiftCoreDataFromScratcht/README.md

  <i>if imgUrl.scheme != nil && imgUrl.host != nil</i></blockquote><br><br>

 10/22/15<br>
 Added UILocalizedIndexCollation to project.
-Index is added successfully to right side of tableView, but the sections are not sorting the contents alphabetically.<br><br>
+Index is added successfully to right side of tableView, but the sections are not sorting the contents alphabetically.<br>

 10/24/15<br>
 Copied, pasted, and edited these functions from https://github.com/rizal72/iContactU/blob/master/iContactU/ContactsTableViewController.swift :<br>